commonquail/completionist/README.md

 burden of maintenance and avoids the recursive license duplication that would occur if software derived from this distribution were to generate license information in the same way.

+The `samples/` directory is © 2015 ArenaNet, LLC.
+All rights reserved.

 Terms of use further require the following notice [[gw2-legal]]: